bradrn/brassica/Documentation.md

 C / / _ >             ; converts ⟨amme⟩→⟨ame⟩,  ⟨kappa⟩→⟨kapa⟩
 ```

-When used in the replacement, it repeats the previous grapheme in the output:
+When used in the replacement, it repeats the previous grapheme:

 ```
 C / C > / _ #         ; converts ⟨ap⟩→⟨app⟩